pe7er/db8sitedev/README.md

 I decided to develop this extension to have such a checklist tool within the website that is under development.
 Webdevelopers can add their own checklist or Generate a default Live Checklist.

+### Download
+You can download an installation package from [Download page at db8.nl](http://www.db8.nl/en/download/components-download/db8-site-dev) or get the most recent release from [github.com/pe7er/db8sitedev/releases](https://github.com/pe7er/db8sitedev/releases)

-If you find this extension useful, please leave a review at the [Joomla Extension Directory (JED)](http://extensions.joomla.org/extensions/extension/db8-site-dev)
+If you find this extension useful, please consider leaving a review at the [Joomla Extension Directory (JED)](http://extensions.joomla.org/extensions/extension/db8-site-dev)

 This extension consists of a Component and a Module: